 Started in 2002 to help unify the voice of the profession on Capitol Hill, The Nursing Community has determined the funding request level for Title VII Nursing Workforce Development programs.
 Collectively, The Nursing Community is composed of 62 national nursing organizations that represent nearly one million practicing nurses, nursing students, and nursing faculty.
 To review the efforts of The Nursing Community, visit www.thenursingcommunity.org.

 Each year, members of the Advocacy Committee represent AANN at the Nursing Organization Alliance (NOA) Nurse in Washington Internship (NIWI) held in Washington, DC.
 View the NOA website for details on NIWI.

 AANN is committed to influencing legislation and public policy that advance neuroscience nursing as a specialty and excellence in patient care.

 As the AANN defines the scope of its advocacy work, legislative and regulatory advocacy can include working on its own or in coalition on the development of policy statements on specific issues, educating or lobbying (i.e., making direct appeals to) policymakers on specific issues or proposals, endorsing or commenting on legislative or regulatory proposals or guideline statements, activating members to comment on a policy proposal, or tracking legislation and votes.

 Develop and implement the advocacy program that will allow AANN to respond to various endorsements and initiatives by following a systematic process to prioritize requests while defining advocacy activities that will be compatible with the mission, vision, and strategic direction of the association.

-If you’d like to get more involved email the advocacy committee staff liaison, Olivia Schmit at email@example.com.
+If you’d like to get more involved email the advocacy committee staff liaison, Kelly Podkowa at firstname.lastname@example.org.